-Similarly to the situation in core-collapse supernova, the properties of neutrino-wind ejecta, and particularly $Y_e$, are expected to be sensitive to the spectral differences between $\nu_e$ and $\bar{\nu}_e$.
+Similar to the situation in core-collapse supernovae, the properties of neutrino-wind ejecta, and particularly $Y_e$, are expected to be sensitive to the spectral differences between $\nu_e$ and $\bar{\nu}_e$.
 This requires an accurate prediction of neutrino luminosities and spectra.
-Supernova neutrino-wind transport simulations are nowadays based on exact numerical solutions of the Boltzmann transport equation~\citep[e.g.][]{huedepohl10,fischer10,Roberts:2012} exploiting the spherically symmetric nature of the problem.
-In the case of mergers, due to the multidimensional nature of the problem, simulations so far are based on neutrino leakage schemes~\citep{perego14,metzger14,Radice.Galeazzi.Lippuner.ea:2016,Ardevol-Pulpillo.Janka.ea:2018} and $M1$ schemes~\citep{Just.Bauswein.ea:2015,Just.Obergaulinger.Janka:2015,foucart15,Fujibayashi.Sekiguchi.ea:2017,Fujibayashi.Kiuchi.ea:2018}.
+Supernova neutrino-wind transport simulations are nowadays based on accurate numerical solutions of the Boltzmann transport equation~\citep[e.g.][]{huedepohl10,fischer10,Roberts:2012} exploiting the spherically symmetric nature of the problem.
+In the case of mergers, which require multidimensional treatments, simulations so far are based on neutrino leakage schemes~\citep{perego14,metzger14,Radice.Galeazzi.Lippuner.ea:2016,Ardevol-Pulpillo.Janka.ea:2018} and $M1$ schemes~\citep{Just.Bauswein.ea:2015,Just.Obergaulinger.Janka:2015,foucart15,Fujibayashi.Sekiguchi.ea:2017,Fujibayashi.Kiuchi.ea:2018}.
 There are indications that they may not properly capture the energy densities and fluxes of neutrinos in the polar regions~\citep{Just.Bauswein.ea:2015}, hence, affecting the $Y_e$ estimates in the polar region~\citep{Foucart.Oconnor.ea:2016,Foucart.Duez.ea:2018}.
-Additional opacity reactions so far not considered, like neutrino-pair annihilation, may also play an important role in determining the properties of the ejecta~\citep{just16,Fujibayashi.Sekiguchi.ea:2017,Perego.Yasin.Arcones:2017,Fujibayashi.Kiuchi.ea:2018,Foucart.Duez.ea:2018}.
+Additional opacity reactions, like neutrino-pair annihilation, are so far not considered, but may also play an important role in determining the properties of the ejecta~\citep{just16,Fujibayashi.Sekiguchi.ea:2017,Perego.Yasin.Arcones:2017,Fujibayashi.Kiuchi.ea:2018,Foucart.Duez.ea:2018}.

 $Y_e$ can also be affected by modifications of neutrino and antineutrino spectra due to neutrino flavor conversion.
 There have been a number of tests to verify such neutrino conversions via matter-neutrino resonances~\cite{malkus12,foucart15,malkus16,zhu16,frensel17} and fast pairwise flavor conversions~\citep{Wu.Tamborra:2017,Wu.Tamborra.ea:2017}.
 Due to the more complicated geometry of a disk environment in comparison to core-collapse supernovae, most of the calculations are based on single-angle approximations.
-Spherically symmetric test calculations show that the matter-neutrino resonance still occurs in multiangle models~\citep{Vlasenko.Mclaughlin:2018} but with reduced efficiency.
-Nevertheless, the existing investigations clearly point to the potential effect on $Y_e$, and thus the resulting nucleosynthesis can be affected.
+Spherically symmetric test calculations show that the matter-neutrino resonance still occurs in multi-angle models~\citep{Vlasenko.Mclaughlin:2018}, but with reduced efficiency.
+Nevertheless, the existing investigations clearly point to a potential effect on $Y_e$, and thus the resulting nucleosynthesis can be affected.